aantipov/moiva-blog/content/post/2021-04-16-report-q1-2021-js-testing.md

     "title": "Q1 2021 JavaScript Testing Libraries and Frameworks Report", "date": "2021-04-16",
     "url": "2021-q1-report-js-testing-libraries",
-    "summary": "JavaScript Testing Libraries and Frameworks statistics and trends in Q1 2021: Npm Downloads, GitHub Stars, Google Trends, Releases, and more."
+    "summary": "JavaScript Testing Libraries and Frameworks statistics and trends in Q1 2021: Npm Downloads, GitHub Stars, Google Trends, Releases, and more.
+Is Jest still a thing?
+What is the state of Enzyme?
+Find the answers in this report."
 }

 ![](/blog/images/2021-q1-report/logo.png?v1)